pradeep-rb/algorithms/src/aJan22/dynamicprog/readme.txt

             7 is also related to [523.
 Continuous Subarray Sum] for a the 'cumulative'ness
 DeleteAndEarn:  another variation where the input is decomposed in to something that lends itself better to bottom-up DP'
-                and Top down dp for that matter.
-Trapping Rain Water:  Another problem that gets decomposed in to a DP problem
+                and Top down dp for that matter. another variation: rearranging the input by say sorting, if the rearrangement makes sense Trapping Rain Water:  Another problem that gets decomposed in to a DP problem